erdc/air-water-vv/2d/oscillating_cylinder/README.rst

 parun --TwoPhaseFlow -f oscillating_cylinder.py -v -D result_folder
 ```

-Wave properties can be modified by the commandline, using for example:
+Geometry and setup options can be modified by the commandline, using for example:

 ```
 parun --TwoPhaseFlow -f oscillating_cylinder.py -v -D result_folder -C "U=[0.5,0.,0.]"